Hussainajhar8/semicolon-school/README.md

 ## About Semicolon School

-Semicolon School is a learning program focused on helping students like me start a successful SaaS business and develop full stack development skills.
+Semicolon School is a learning program focused on helping students like me develop full stack development skills.
 Here’s a bit more about what the school offers:

 ### What We Learn: